Mission Statement

 To advocate for policies and technology that end impaired driving.

-To create annual scholarships to area High School students in memory of Dustin and Brittany Dillard that were killed when an alleged impaired driver crashed into their vehicle on Christmas Day, 2022.
+To create annual scholarships to area High School students in memory of Dustin and Brittany Dillard that were killed when a drunk driver crashed into their vehicle on Christmas Day, 2022.
 The Scholarships will be awarded to students that meet criteria set forth by the board related to our mission.

 Core Values